withcloud/now/readme.md

 The official JavaScript client for interacting with the [now instant API](https://zeit.co/api) (please note that this API only allows you to send strings, it doesn't support streaming - but binary files can be encoded as [base64 strings](https://github.com/zeit/now-client/issues/26#issuecomment-244217104)).

-You need to provide your API token, which you can obtain [here](https://zeit.co/account#api-tokens).
-It is possible to pass it as a parameter or with the `NOW_TOKEN` environment variable.
-When no token is given, it will use the one contained in your `~/.now.json` file.

 ## Usage

 Firstly, install the package using [npm](https://www.npmjs.com):